-- Representations were received to suggest that both the compensation for replacement trees does not go far enough in Policy DD5: Tree Replacement Standards, and that the financial compensation for replacement trees is considered unviable. - GAL support for inclusion of a standalone policy for aerodrome safeguarding (Policy DD6), and suggested several helpful text amendments that have been factored into the policy.
+- Representations were received to suggest that both the compensation for replacement trees does not go far enough in Policy DD5: Tree Replacement Standards, and that the financial compensation for replacement trees is considered unviable. - GAL support for inclusion of a standalone policy for aerodrome safeguarding (Policy DD6) and suggested several text amendments.